 Kottu Roti

 Kottu Roti is a quintessential street food that is both hearty and spicy.
-It consists of shredded flatbread mixed with a choice of vegetables, egg, and/or meats, seasoned with a blend of spices.
-The dish is cooked on a flat iron skillet where the rhythmic chopping with metal spatulas is a common street-side sound.
+It consists of shredded flatbread mixed with vegetables, egg, and/or meats, seasoned with a blend of spices.
+The dish is cooked on a flat iron skillet, and rhythmic chopping with metal spatulas is a common street-side sound.

 Short Eats

-Short Eats are the Sri Lankan version of fast food, small tidbits that are perfect for a snack on the go.
-They are typically found in bakeries and street stalls across the country.
-Short eats include a variety of deep-fried or baked items filled with savoury ingredients.
+Short Eats are the Sri Lankan version of fast food.
+They are small tidbits perfect for a snack on the go.
+Short eats are typically found in bakeries and street stalls across the country.
+They include a variety of deep-fried or baked items filled with savoury ingredients.

-2. Cutlets: Deep-fried breadcrumb-covered snacks with a filling of fish, meat, or vegetables.
+- Cutlets: Deep-fried breadcrumb-covered snacks filled with fish, meat, or vegetables.

 Hoppers (Appa)